LennartFr/2019-ibm-gaming/README.md

 https://developer.ibm.com/patterns/build-an-ai-powered-ar-character-in-unity-with-arkit/

 IBM Developer
-Get started with the IBM Watson Unity SDK
-Learn how to use the IBM Watson SDK for Unity Virtual Reality and Game Development, with the Speech Sandbox as
+Get started with the IBM Watson Unity SDK. https://developer.ibm.com/tutorials/use-ibm-watson-sdk-with-unity/ Learn how to use the IBM Watson SDK for Unity Virtual Reality and Game Development, with the Speech Sandbox as

 IBM Developer

-Get started with the IBM Watson Unity SDK
+Get started with the IBM Watson Unity SDK. https://developer.ibm.com/tutorials/use-ibm-watson-sdk-with-unity/

 Learn how to use the IBM Watson SDK for Unity Virtual Reality and Game Development, with the Speech Sandbox as… IBM Developer